1Marc/marcgrabanski.com/src/pages/articles/2019-12-31-turning-35/index.md

 > This is a follow up to my [turning 30](https://marcgrabanski.com/30) post, where I reflected on previous years, ~2010-2014.
 This article will reflect on the last 5 years, ~2014-2019.

+## Finances and Feeling "Safe"

-As you get older, finances and health are two things that stick out more than I would have expected.
+Finances and health are two things that stick out more than I would have expected.
 They cause all sorts of cascading effects on the rest of your life if you don’t get them right.

-## Finances and Feeling "Safe"

 If the business isn't healthy financially, then the team doesn't feel safe.
 The same goes for your spouse and kids.
 Everyone wants to work for a financially healthy business, and it solves so many relationship problems when the family is stable financially as well.